nus-cs2103-AY2223S2/tp/docs/DevOps.md

 Here are the steps to create a new release.

-1. Update the version number in [`MainApp.java`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/MainApp.java).
+1. Update the version number in [`MainApp.java`](https://github.com/AY2223S2-CS2103T-W14-2/tp/blob/master/src/main/java/seedu/address/MainApp.java).
-1. Generate a fat JAR file using Gradle (i.e., `gradlew shadowJar`).
+1. Generate a fat JAR file using Gradle (e.g. `gradlew shadowJar`).
-1. Tag the repo with the version number. e.g. `v0.1`
+1. Tag the repo with the version number. (e.g. `v0.1`)
 1. [Create a new release using GitHub](https://help.github.com/articles/creating-releases/).
 Upload the JAR file you created.